ReservedKeyword/StreamSideResearch/README.md

 Assuming that `MessageAgentCommand` is equal to `!agent`,

 ```
-# Will be any in-game agent
+# Will be any agent
 !agent

-# Will be an in-game female agent
+# Will be an female agent
 !agent f
 !agent female

-# Will be an in-game male agent
+# Will be an male agent
 !agent m
 !agent male
 ```